boltma/boltma/README.md

 # About myself

-- I'm Xiaoyang Ma, an undergraduate at Department of Electronic Engineering, Tsinghua University
+- I'm Xiaoyang Ma, a graduate student at Department of Electrical and Computer Engineering, Princeton University

-- currently doing research at Lab of Nanoscale Integrated Circuits and Systems (NICS), working on FeFET-based circuits and architectures
+- previous member at Lab of Nanoscale Integrated Circuits and Systems (NICS), worked on FeFET-based circuits and architectures

 - previous member of software department at [EESAST](https://eesast.com), worked on web development